-Northern Ireland: Did anyone warn about Brexit border checks?
+Northern Ireland: Did anyone warn about Brexit checks?

 Voters were never really told that this could happen, nor were they given a particularly accurate picture in referendum leaflets about how trade and borders operate.

-The Remain campaign said "a vote to leave would result in tariffs being imposed".
-It could have done, but it didn't.
-Under the new EU-UK free trade deal there are currently no tariffs (taxes on imports).
+The Remain campaign said "a vote to leave would result in tariffs being imposed", which would "push prices up".
+But under the new EU-UK free trade deal there are currently no tariffs (taxes on imports) on goods that originate in either the EU or the UK.

 The Leave campaign said customs wouldn't be a problem, because "the EU already allows its members customs-free access to non-EU countries."
 That is only true for countries that are in the EU customs union.
 For Britain, it is incorrect.

-Note: This piece was first published on 19 April and updated to add David Cameron's comment about the Common Travel Area.